sarahckramer/resp_virus_interactions/README.md

 2. Run "fit_traj_matching_round2.R" to fit all parameters, both shared and season-specific, and obtain maximum likelihood estimates.
 Parameter "search_type" should be set to "round1_CIs"; "sobol_size" should be set to 500, "interaction_effect" to "susc", and both "prof_lik" and "no_ah" to FALSE.
     * Run "checks/check_no_states_below_0.R" to ensure that none of the best-fit parameter values lead to impossible (i.e., negative) values for any of the state variables.
 Update line 10 to the location of the results of interest.
     * If only one parameter set is statistically supported (has log-likelihood value falling within qchisq(0.95, df = 46) / 2 of the log-likelihood of the MLE) at this point, we assume that the MLE has not yet been reached, and run an additional round of fits.
     * Run "get_start_ranges_from_round2.R" to get range of starting parameter values for second run of round 2.
-The parameter "method" should be set to "perc".
 Ensure that lines 10 and 11 reflect the locations of the most recent set of fit results.
 3. Rerun "fit_traj_matching_round2.R", this time with "search_type" set to "round2_CIs".
     * Run "checks/check_no_states_below_0.R" to ensure that none of the best-fit parameter values lead to impossible (i.e., negative) values for any of the state variables.
     * Again, if only one parameter set is supported, repeat the procedure under point 2 above and run again.
-4. Once multiple parameter sets are supported, run "get_start_ranges_from_round2.R," this time with "method" set to "ci."
+4. Once multiple parameter sets are supported, run "get_start_ranges_from_round2.R" again.
 Then, perform one final round of model fits by running "fit_traj_matching_round2.R," again with "search_type" set to "round2_CIs".
     * Run "checks/check_no_states_below_0.R" to ensure that none of the best-fit parameter values lead to impossible (i.e., negative) values for any of the state variables.
     * Run "get_MLEs.R" to obtain the maximum likelihood estimates of each parameter and save them.
 Ensure that lines 10 and 11 are updated to the location of the final results.
-    * Run "get_start_ranges_from-round2.R", with "method" set to "ci", in order to get parameter start ranges for parametric bootstrapping.
+    * Run "get_start_ranges_from-round2.R" in order to get parameter start ranges for parametric bootstrapping.
 5. Run parametric bootstrapping to get 99% confidence intervals for all parameters.
     * First, run "bootstrap_01_generate_synthetic.R" to generate several synthetic datasets at the MLEs.
     * Next, run "bootstrap_02_fit.R" with "sobol_size" set to 10 and "interaction_effect" to "susc" to fit the model to each synthetic dataset.